-Reviewing responses to the RFP; and
+Reviewing responses to the RFP;

-Selecting the IANA Functions Operator.
+Selecting the IANA Functions Operator; and

+Managing any other Separation Process.

-The selection of a new IANA Function Operator would be subject to ICANN board and membership approval.
+The selection of a new IANA Function Operator [or a decision to divest PTI from ICANN] would be subject to ICANN Board and ICANN membership approval (assuming ICANN becomes a membership organization).

 CCWG Accountability dependencies:

-Enumeration of the relevant accountability mechanisms that must be exhausted before a Special IANA Functions Review could be triggered
+Enumeration of the relevant accountability mechanisms that must be exhausted before a Special Review could be triggered;

-Required Implementation Steps

-Creation of a Fundamental Bylaw to describe the Special IANA Functions Review and establish the above voting thresholds for triggering the Special IFR and approving the outcomes of the Special IFR
+Creation of a Fundamental Bylaw to describe the Special IFR and establish the above voting thresholds for triggering the Special IFR and approving the outcomes of the Special IFR; and

-Creation of a Fundamental Bylaw to describe the the SCWG and establish the voting thresholds for approval of a new IFO or other end-result of the SCWG process
+Creation of a Fundamental Bylaw to describe the procedure for creating the SCWG and its functions and establish the voting thresholds for approval of a new IANA functions operator or other end-result of the SCWG process.

-Required changes to Appendix F
+Required changes to Annex F

-Empower the S-IFR to recommend the creation of the SCWG
+Empower the Special IFR to recommend the creation of the SCWG.